 That’s it.
 That’s all you’ll really need to start an awesome travel blog.
 All of these plugins are free besides WPRocket, but you can use free caching alternatives like W3 Total Cache or the free caching plugin that comes with Cloudways or Siteground if you go down that route.

 Once you get the ball rolling and start requiring premium features, you can upgrade the plugins you love.
-But, when you first start off travel blogging, the free plugins will be fine.
+But, when you first start off travel blogging, the free plugins will suffice.

 WordPress uses the new Gutenberg block editor by default.
-This is really easy to use as you can just add headings, images and text into your post with the click of a button, no coding involved.
+This is really easy to use as you can just add headings, images, and text into your post with the click of a button– no coding required!

-On the right side of the screen, you’ll see the settings tab.
+On the right side of your screen, you’ll see the settings tab.
 Here you can customize each block or change settings for your post.
-You’ll want to add things like a Featured Image, a category, and tags.
-These help people navigate your website by clicking similar content.
+You’ll want to add things like a featured image, a category, and tags.

 Once you’ve got a few great posts that you want to get out there, hit publish and start sharing them.
 Hit up all your social platforms and let everyone know that you’ve just started a travel blog!

-Find what works for you, and more importantly, do it in a way that you enjoy.
+However, at the end of the day, it’s a good idea to find out what works for you.
+And, more importantly, do it in a way that you enjoy!

-7. Optimise Your Blog For Search Engines (Google)
+7. Optimize Your Blog For Search Engines (Google)

 Sometimes, it feels like I have all my eggs in one basket.
 88% of my traffic comes directly from Google for people searching for keywords that I aim to rank for.
 5% comes from Pinterest and the rest is direct traffic from people who use my blog as a direct resource.